-Recently there have been two new programs introduced to help you boost your credit score.
+There are two programs introduced to help you boost your credit score.

-The goal of the two programs is to address the consumers that might not have traditional credit (ie credit cards, car loans, etc) to show their creditworthiness.
-Additionally, these programs will help those that might have missed some payments on credit cards but other than that they’ve paid all their bills on time.
+The two programs aim to address consumers who might not have traditional credit (i.e., credit cards, car loans, etc.) to show their creditworthiness.
+Additionally, these programs will help those that might have missed some payments on credit cards, but other than that, they’ve paid all their bills on time.

 And anyone who has tried to buy a home or refinance a mortgage will tell you; your credit score, and credit history, are very important to the mortgage process.
 In fact, it’s the most important factor when it comes to the actual rate the clients receive.

-Experian is one of the three major credit bureaus (the other two: TransUnion and Equifax).
+Experian is one of the three major credit bureaus (the other two: are TransUnion and Equifax).

 It’s well known that your credit score from the three major credit bureaus is based on your payment history with your credit cards, car loans, mortgages, etc. Things like utilities, internet, and cable bills you pay monthly are not a factor; until now.

 This new program, Experian Boost, will allow borrowers who could use a little help with their credit score to provide another avenue to prove their creditworthiness.
-This is done by allowing Experian to access your payment history for these monthly expenses.
-This program is a great way to start establishing your creditworthiness and for those that need a little help, it can boost your credit score.
+This allows Experian to access your payment history for these monthly expenses.
+This program is a great way to start establishing your creditworthiness, and for those that need a little help, it can boost your credit score.

-This is a program that is similar to Experian Boost; the difference with the Ultra FICO program is the borrower links their checking and/or savings account to their credit profile.
-This allows the scoring models to see that you’re paying your bills on time and managing your checking/savings account properly.
+This program is similar to Experian Boost; the difference with the Ultra FICO program is the borrower links their checking and/or savings account to their credit profile.
+This allows the scoring models to see that you’re paying your bills on time and properly managing your checking/savings account.

-According to FICO.com over 15 million Americans who do not have a FICO score could benefit from this program.
-That is really impressive and should open additional markets for mortgage companies and other lending industries that rely on credit scores to determine creditworthiness.
+According to FICO.com, over 15 million Americans who do not have a FICO score could benefit from this program.
+That is impressive and should open additional markets for mortgage companies and other lending industries that rely on credit scores to determine creditworthiness.

-The group over at FICO.com is great and if their program can help boost your credit score you should definitely give it a shot.
+The group over at FICO.com is great, and if their program can help boost your credit score, you should give it a shot.

 Home Loan Pre-Approval